This page covers:

 How is CBT delivered?

 CBT is usually a short-term treatment, so you wouldn't be expected to continue with the treatment for a long time.
 For example, a course of CBT might be delivered in 12 hour-long weekly sessions, spread across 12 weeks.
 In some areas, you may be offered four sessions initially, with the opportunity for more if you need them.
 These sessions might be delivered:

 - Individually – one to one with a therapist (either face-to-face, over the phone or over a video call).

-- through a self-help book – you might complete exercises from a book by yourself
+- Ihrough a self-help book – you might be asked to complete exercises from a book by yourself.

-- through a computer programme – you may be offered computerised CBT
+- Through a computer (usually online) – you may be offered computerised CBT.

-There are some interactive CD-ROMs and online programmes that can help with depression, for example Beating the Blues, as well as FearFighter for panic, anxiety and phobias.
-If you want to use Beating the Blues or FearFighter, you will need a referral from your GP or other service-provider.
+There are some online CBT programmes available, for example Beating the Blues (for depression) and FearFighter (for anxiety, panic and phobias).
+If you want to use Beating the Blues or FearFighter for free, you will need a referral from your GP or other service-provider.
 Some online CBT programmes include phone or email contact with a therapist assigned to you.

 How are sessions structured?